autophagy/pycon-2025-otel-workshop/README.md

 On the `api` function, we can create the first `span`.

-A `trace` represents a journey through the application.
-It provides a view of the journey a request takes through the code and services.
-It is comprised of spans.
+> **Note**
+>
+> At this point, it's worth explaining the relationship between `span`s and `trace`s, and what they represent.
+>
-A `span` represents a unit of work or an operation that occurs as part of journey through the application e.g a span can represent a HTTP request to other microservices or 3rd parties, database queries, etc. Together, spans build traces.
+> A `span` represents a unit of work or an operation that occurs as part of the journey a request takes through an application.
+These could be HTTP requests to other services, requests to third parties, database queries, etc. Spans can also be nested - a large span that represents one large unit of work might contain nested within it several smaller spans that represent smaller units of work that make up the whole.
+>
+> A `trace` is a collection of `span`s that, altogether, represent the journey a request takes through an entire application.
+It provides a view of the journey as the request flows through different services and parts of the application.

 We would like to know when a request is made to the `iss-distance-service`, and how long the request takes.